Baishalichatterjee/MernStack_With_AI_Powered/README.md

 * 💡 Realtime chatapp between students and teachers using socket io

 💡Developed with ❤️ using the MERN stack & AI

-Do you want me to **also create the `screenshots/` folder structure** in your project and rename your uploaded images automatically so you can just push to GitHub?